unsupo/VPN-Utility/README.md

 `cd VPN-Utility`

+for just the utility

 `ln -s $(pwd)/vpn /usr/local/bin/vpn`

+for the utility and the bitbar plugin

+`sh bitbar-installation.sh`

 ## TODO
 - use https://github.com/matryer/bitbar to add what vpn you're connected to the the